US Navy deploys more chaplains for suicide prevention

 Growing mental health distress in the ranks carries such grave implications that the U.S. chief of naval operations, Adm.
 Michael Gilday, answered “suicides” when asked earlier this year what in the security environment kept him up at night.

 One recently embraced prevention strategy is to deploy chaplains as regular members of the crew on more ships.
-The goal is for the clergy to connect with sailors, believers and non-believers alike, in complete confidentiality – something that has allowed several to talk sailors out of suicidal crises.
+The goal is for the clergy to connect with sailors, believers and non-believers alike, in complete confidentiality.

-“That makes us accessible as a relief valve,” said Capt.
+“That makes us accessible as a relief valve,” said earlier this month Capt.
 David Thames, an Episcopal priest who’s responsible for chaplains for the Navy’s surface fleet in the Atlantic, covering dozens of ships from the East Coast to Bahrain.

-The families of two young men who killed themselves in Norfolk said chaplains could be effective as part of a larger effort to facilitate access to mental health care without stigma or retaliation.
+The families of two young men who killed themselves in Norfolk said chaplains could be effective to facilitate access to mental health care.
 But they also insist on accountability and a chain of command committed to eliminating bullying and engaging younger generations.

-“A chaplain could help, but it wouldn’t matter if you don’t empower them,” said Patrick Caserta, a former Navy recruiter.
-His son Brandon was 21 when he killed himself in 2018, after struggling with depression and being “told to suck it up and go back to work.”
+“A chaplain could help, but it wouldn’t matter if you don’t empower them,” said Patrick Caserta, a former Navy recruiter whose son, Brandon, 21, killed himself in 2018.

-Mental health problems, especially among enlisted men under 29, mirror concerns in schools and colleges, which are also increasingly tapping campus ministry for counseling.
-The isolation of the COVID-19 pandemic has exacerbated depression and anxiety for many.
+Mental health problems, especially among enlisted men under 29, mirror concerns in schools and colleges, exacerbated by the isolation of the COVID-19 pandemic.

-But chaplains, civilian counselors, families of suicide victims, and sailors from commodores to the newly enlisted say these struggles pose unique challenges and security implications in the military, where suicides have risen for most of the past decade and took the lives of 519 service members in 2021, per the latest Department of Defense data.
+But chaplains, civilian counselors, families of suicide victims, and sailors from commodores to the newly enlisted say these struggles pose unique challenges and security implications in the military, where suicides took the lives of 519 service members in 2021, per the latest Department of Defense data.

-“Adjustment disorder” is the most common mental health diagnosis among sailors, Gilday said Wednesday at a budget hearing of the House Appropriations Committee’s defense subcommittee.
-He asked to invest in chaplains and others onboard who can help “separate life stress from mental illness” and get sailors “at the tactical edge” the right care.

-Most communications are off-limits at sea for security – lest a Russian frigate show up while you’re texting mom, Thames said he explains to digital-native sailors.

-“Eighteen to 21-year-olds don’t know life without smartphones,” said Kayla Arestivo, a counselor and advocate for service members and veterans whose nonprofit serves more than 100 of them each week on her horse farm near Norfolk.
+“Eighteen to 21-year-olds don’t know life without smartphones,” said Kayla Arestivo, a counselor and advocate whose nonprofit helps service members and veterans near Norfolk.
 “If you remove a sense of connection, mental health plummets.”

-Chief Legalman Florian Morrison, who’s served on the Bataan for more than two years tackling mental health cases at the ship’s legal office and as a lay leader for other Christian sailors, said faith is what helped him “re-center” after losing three shipmates to suicide.
+Chief Legalman Florian Morrison, who’s served on the Bataan for more than two years, said faith is what helped him “re-center” after losing three shipmates to suicide.

 Even docked, ships are far from stress-free, as sailors constantly navigate steep ladderwells and pressurized, hulking doors under the glare of fluorescent lights and the constant hum of machinery.

-Berths can be stacked four people high and pieces of gear protrude ubiquitously.
 Space is so tight and regimented that a challenge across the fleet is where to squeeze in offices for new chaplains, said Cmdr.
-Hunter Washburn, the Gravely’s commanding officer.
+Hunter Washburn, commanding officer of the destroyer USS Gravely.

-His crew looks forward to getting a permanent chaplain later this year who can interact “eyeball to eyeball, to check in and see how they’re doing,” Washburn said.

 A Navy chaplain’s role is akin to a life coach, helping young sailors find their footing as adults in an environment that looks far more different from the civilian world than it did in previous generations.

-In the Navy, clergy need to engage with people of different or even no faith who might be initially turned off by the cross or other religious symbols on their uniforms — something that new chaplains need to be ready for if the effort to place more of them on ships is to succeed.
+Clergy need to engage with people of different or no faith who might be initially turned off by the cross or other religious symbols on their uniforms.

 “I want the people who can be uncomfortable and still be the bearers of God’s presence,” Carter said.